Betadine Antiseptic Liquid Spray (Povidone-Iodine)

 Important Warnings

-There are several important warnings and contraindications to be aware of before using this medication.
+There are several important warnings to consider before using this product.

-Who Should Not Use Betadine Antiseptic Liquid Spray
+Who Should Not Take Betadine Antiseptic Liquid Spray

 Medical Conditions to Discuss